Nuvuk site

-Nuvuk, once North America’s northernmost village, was located at the tip of Point Barrow, Alaska.
-The Iñupiaq name means "point" or "promontory of land" and refers both to the landform and the village.
+Nuvuk, once Alaska's northernmost village, was located at the tip of Point Barrow, Alaska.
+In the Inupiaq language the name means "point" or "promontory of land" and refers both to the landform and the village.
 Archaeological evidence indicates that Point Barrow was occupied for over 1,500 years prior to the arrival of the first Europeans.
 Occupation continued into the 1940s.
-The headland is an important archaeological site, yielding Ipiutak artifacts, many burials and artifacts associated with the Thule culture, as well as artifacts from pre- and post-contact Iupiat occupation.
+The headland is an important archaeological site, yielding Ipiutak artifacts, many burials and artifacts associated with the Thule culture, as well as artifacts from pre- and post-contact Ipiutak occupation.